entice/entice/server.md

 ```
 area:change:ok
 - client_id       // the client's id (should be known anyway)
-- transfer_token  // the temporary token
+- player_token    // the temporary token
 ```

 ---